-onths ended rch 31,
+Three months ended March 31,

-2015 2016
+2016 2017

-Service costs \$ 220 \$ 198
+Service costs \$ 198 \$ 125

-Sales and marketing 245 439
+Sales and marketing 439 406

-Product development 579 532
+Product development 532 91

-General and administrative 1,747 797
+General and administrative 797 735

-Total stock-based compensation \$2,791 \$ 1,966
+Total stock-based compensation \$ 1,966 \$ 1,357

 The Company uses the Black-Scholes option pricing model to estimate the per share fair value of stock option grants with time-based vesting.
 The Black-Scholes model relies on a number of key assumptions to calculate estimated fair values.
-For the quarters ended March 31, 2015 and 2016, the expected life of each award granted was determined based on historical experience with similar awards, giving consideration to contractual terms, anticipated exercise patterns, vesting schedules and forfeitures.
+For the three months ended March 31, 2016 and 2017, the expected life of each award granted was determined based on historical experience with similar awards, giving consideration to contractual terms, anticipated exercise patterns, vesting schedules and expirations.
 Expected volatility is based on historical volatility levels of the Company's Class B common stock and the expected volatility of companies in similar industries that have similar vesting and contractual terms.
 The risk-free interest rate is based on the implied yield currently available on U.S. Treasury issues with terms approximately equal to the expected life of the option.
-The Company used an expected annual dividend yield in consideration of the Company's common stock dividend payments during the first half of 2015.
-The Company discontinued paying dividends on its common stock after the second quarter of 2015.